mathewskevin/personal-secretary/README.md

-# terminal-schedule
+# personal-secretary

-Command line based front-end for personal schedule.
+This script analyzes schedule information and sends an email daily with current tasks, events, etc.
-Expanded to send email updates every day via sendgrid.
+Executed a by daily task on hosted server.
-Executed by daily task on server.
+Uses sendgrid for email submission.